Table of Contents

 Facing your fears is often the best way to conquer them.
 We have all been taught that lesson growing up.
 Our parents coaxed and pushed us to look for monsters under our beds when we were too scared to sleep alone.
 Or walk through an unlit room to beat the fear of the dark.
 Or stand up to that bully at school.

-Your fear of commitment is no different.
-For getting over commitment anxiety, you have to step outside your comfort zone and stop letting your fear govern the course of your life.
+Your gamophobia is no different.
+“To get over commitment anxiety, you have to step outside your comfort zone and stop letting your fear govern the course of your life.
 If you’re in a relationship, start with small steps such as taking the initiative to make short-term plans like dates or a weekend getaway.
-Or trying to think about being with that person for the long haul without getting overwhelmed.
+Or try to think about being with that person for the long haul and sit with the anxiety for a bit.
+These simple exercises for commitment phobia can be immensely helpful in breaking problematic behavior patterns,” says Kranti.

 3. Make room for a partner in your life